sarahmed-prog/house-price-app/README.md

 Project Overview

-This project is a Machine Learning application that predicts house prices based on property information entered by the user.
+This project is a Machine Learning web application that predicts the price of a house based on some information about the property.

+The user enters the property details through the website, and the application sends the data to the backend.
+The trained Machine Learning model then predicts the house price and shows the result to the user.

-The project contains three main parts:
+The project is divided into three main parts:

 - Machine Learning model
 - FastAPI backend
 - React frontend

 Project Structure
 ```text
 house_price_predection/
 ├── backend/